Alaa5252/International-Reserves-Equity-Composition/README.md

-\# International Reserves, Global Financial Risk, and the Composition of Foreign Equity Investment

-Replication files for:

-\*\*Alaa Al-Bashir, "International Reserves, Global Financial Risk, and the Composition of Foreign Equity Investment in the Recent Era of Financial Globalization."\*\*
+\# Replication files for: "International Reserves, Global Financial Risk, and the Composition of Foreign Equity Investment in the Recent Era of Financial Globalization."
+By: Alaa Al-Bashir.

 \## Overview